spicydog/thai-word-tokenizer/README.md

-# thai-tokenizer
+# Thai Work Tokenizer for JavaScript

-A web base JavaScript for tokenizing Thai words
+A web base JavaScript for tokenizing Thai words with longest word matching algorithm in Java Script.